Lemon-King/reshade-pso2-enforced-mipmaps/README.md

 ## Installation
 1. Install Reshade into pso2_bin.
-2. Copy the PSO2 modified d3d9.dll over the existing d3d9.dll from Reshade.
+2. Extract and Copy the modified reshade d3d9.dll over the existing d3d9.dll from Reshade.

 ReShade